 Lasting Power of Attorney (LPA)

-is a legal document that let's you appoint someone to help you make decisions or make decisions on your behalf should you ever lack capacity.
+This is a legal document that lets you appoint someone to help you make decisions or make decisions on your behalf should you ever lack capacity.
 You can register with the Office of the Public Guardian

 There are two separate forms - Health & Welfare LPA and Financial LPA.
 The cost for both is £164

-As much of our banking, photos, videos, data and files are on-line, it is worth planning for you digital legacy.
+As much of our banking, photos, videos, data and files are online, it is worth planning for your digital legacy.
 This can be done by leaving specific instructions in a Will or appointing a Digital Executor.

 Over half of Adults in the UK do not have a will.
-You can draw up your own will if your affairs are straight forward.
-You can get advice excellent advice from https://www.citizensadvice.org.uk/family/death-and-wills/wills/
+You can draw up your own will if your affairs are straightforward.
+You can get excellent advice from https://www.citizensadvice.org.uk/family/death-and-wills/wills/

-But you might want to go to a solicitor to discuss the matter or check over your documents.
+But you might want to go to a solicitor to discuss the matter or get them to check over your documents.